I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_config_rom.md

 `CR_Root_Info`

 Specifies the first 4 bytes of the root directory information.

-`CR_Signiture`

-Specifies a signature that will be the same for all 1394 devices.

 ## Remarks
 See the <a href="http://go.microsoft.com/fwlink/p/?linkid=8729">IEEE 1394 Trade Association specification</a> website for more details about the layout of the standard configuration ROM.